deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 home-made kinetic thrusters, the tuning and troubleshooting of which seemed to give him no end of fun.

-Baseball read trauma journals and medical textbooks, working towards a full nursing qualification.
+BASEBALL read trauma journals and medical textbooks, working towards a full nursing qualification.
 Legsy, Murray and Price had all taken to collecting little miniature fantasy armies and painting them, practising their fine dexterity by competing to see who could paint theirs most